ElizaLo/NLP-Natural-Language-Processing/Keywords and Phrases Extraction/README.md

 Remember that the model predicts which text is most likely to follow the text preceding it.
 Temperature is a value between 0 and 1 that essentially lets you control how confident the model should be when making these predictions.
 Lowering temperature means it will take fewer risks, and completions will be more accurate and deterministic.
 Increasing temperature will result in more diverse completions.

 It’s usually best to set a low temperature for tasks where the desired output is well-defined.
 Higher temperature may be useful for tasks where variety or creativity are desired, or if you'd like to generate a few variations for your end users or human experts to choose from.

+‼️ The actual completion you see may differ because the API is stochastic by default.
+This means that you might get a slightly different completion every time you call it, even if your prompt stays the same.
+You can control this behavior with the [temperature](https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature) setting.

 📰 **Articles**